babynus/projeqtor/projeqtor/docs/user/AccessRights.rst

 -----------------

 This screen allows to define report access for each profile.
 Users belonging to a profile can see the corresponding report in the report list.

-.. rubric:: How to do

-* Reports are grouped by report categories.
+Reports are grouped by report categories

 * Click on checkbox to permit or revoke access to the report  for a profile.

 .. figure:: /images/GUI/SCR_AccessToReports.png
    :alt: Access to reports screen
    :align: center

-   Access to reports screen

 .. index:: !
 Access rights (Access to data - Project dependant)